Cathy Lanier

 Cathy Lynn Lanier (born July 22, 1967) is a former chief of the Metropolitan Police Department of the District of Columbia (MPDC).
 Lanier was appointed by Washington, D.C.
 Mayor Adrian Fenty in January 2007, replacing outgoing police chief Charles H. Ramsey.
 She is the first woman to hold the position.
 In May 2012, Mayor Vincent C. Gray agreed to retain Lanier as police chief under a new five-year contract.
 Lanier accepted a third appointment from Mayor Muriel Bowser in 2016, making her the first chief of police in MPD history to serve three mayors.
 Violent crime dropped 23 percent over the years Lanier was chief, and homicides plunged to a half-century low in 2012.
 On August 16, 2016, it was announced that Lanier had accepted a position as the senior vice president of security with the National Football League.
 Her last day as police chief was September 15, 2016, when she was succeeded by her deputy, Peter Newsham.
 Lanier was the longest serving Chief of Police in the history of the Metropolitan Police Department of the District of Columbia.

 Early life and education

 Lanier was raised in suburban Tuxedo, Maryland, on the northeast edge of the District of Columbia in Prince George's County, Maryland.

-Lanier dropped out of high school after the ninth grade, and became a mother at the age of 15.
-Lanier rose from a challenging childhood.
-She later earned a GED and Associate’s degree at the University of the District of Columbia.
+Lanier had a challenging childhood.
+Her father abandoned her family when she was two.
+When she was 14, she was impregnated by a 26-year-old man (in a case of statutory rape), who then proposed marriage to her.
+She dropped out of high school at 15 and became a mother soon after.
+She later married the father of her child, with the permission of her father, which her father granted, according to Lanier, in part to reduce his own child support payment to Lanier's mother.
+After her husband left her, she raised her son as a single mother, with help from church assistance, food stamps, and other welfare programs.
+She earned a GED and Associate's degree from the University of the District of Columbia.

-She has both Bachelor of Science and Master of Science degrees in management from Johns Hopkins University and holds a Master of Arts in national security studies from the Naval Postgraduate School in Monterey, California; her thesis was Preventing Terror Attacks in the Homeland: A New Mission for State and Local Police.
+Lanier received both Bachelor of Science and Master of Science degrees in management from Johns Hopkins University and holds a Master of Arts in national security studies from the Naval Postgraduate School in Monterey, California; her thesis was Preventing Terror Attacks in the Homeland: A New Mission for State and Local Police.
 She attended an executive education program at Harvard Kennedy School.